benkern-art/Rural-EV-Charging-Texas/README.md

 ![EV_Charging_Station_map](https://user-images.githubusercontent.com/77947190/167279296-862070f2-7fd0-4a2b-96fc-5de6610b1333.png)

 The EV Charging Station Map overlays the total EV registration snapshots by county, EV charging stations, highway networks, and AFDC-designated Alternative Fuel Corridors.
 The map shows concentration of charging stations and EV registrations in the 4 major metro areas of Dallas, San Antonio, Houston, and Dallas.
 We also see EV stations in the urban counties surrounding the major cities and along the alternative fuel corridors connecting the cities.
-The alternative fuel corridors connecting San Antonio to Austin seems to have the highest number of EV charging stations per square kilometer followed by the Alternative fuel corridor connecting Austin to Dallas.
+The alternative fuel corridors connecting San Antonio to Austin seems to have the highest number of EV charging stations per square kilometer followed by the alternative fuel corridor connecting Austin to Dallas.
 There are very few EV charging stations in Western rural Texas and far fewer EV stations connecting Dallas to cities farther North such as Amarillo.

 <h2 align="center"> Summary of Key Findings </h2>

 - EV registration is concentrated in four major counties that include the 4 biggest cities in Texas: Dallas, Austin, Houston, and San Antonio
 - EV Registration Snapshots are also concentrated in the 4 largest counties by population
 - There is a significant rural-urban divide in EV charging density and EV registration snapshots as shown from the time-series and choropleth.
 Less than 5% of all EV Registration snapshots are recorded in rural counties compared urban counties
 - EV charging is much more concentrated in counties with large cities and the count of EV registration snapshots are high in counties neighboring large cities ( Austin-San Antonio)
 - EV registration snapshots follow the same time-series trend (peak around Nov-Dec 2020)
-- There are many EV Charging Stations along ALternative Fuel Corridors connecting cities such as San Antonio to Austin and Austin to Dallas.
-However there aren't as many EV charging stations along Alternative Fuel Corridors connecting Dallas to Houston and there is a lack of EV charging stations in most areas of Northern and Western Texas, comprising the majority of rural areas in Texas
+- There are many EV Charging Stations along alternative fuel corridors connecting cities such as San Antonio to Austin and Austin to Dallas.
+However there aren't as many EV charging stations along alternative fuel corridors connecting Dallas to Houston and there is a lack of EV charging stations in most areas of Northern and Western Texas, comprising the majority of rural areas in Texas.